LMNYX/mextdir/README.md

 A library to parse data from MEXT (Ministry of Education, Culture, Sports, Science and Technology of Japan) みんなの廃校 project.
 Finetuned to get as much **accurate** data as possible, because PDFs are a pain in the ass.

+> [!NOTE]
+> Accuracy of this is questionable at best as of now, I will continue to test and fix it as it goes.

 ## Installation

 ...